 Where?
 SASMEE (South Australian Society of Model and Experimental Engineers) is located on Millswood Crescent, Millswood.
 Their website is here and best checked before you visit as they sometimes cancel in wild or temperatures over 35C.

 How much?
-It’s $6.00 entry fee per person (same price for adults and children) and then all rides are free (but make sure you’re polite if there’s a line up please, we know you will be.)
-EFTPOS now available at the gate.
-Kids under 2 are free.
+It’s $10.00 entry fee + booking fee per person (same price for adults and children) and then all rides are free (but make sure you’re polite if there’s a line up please, we know you will be).
+EFTPOS is now available at the gate.
+Kids under 3 are free.

-It’s open to the public on the first Sunday and the third Saturday of each month, from 2-4:3opm.
-Gates open at 1:30pm, with first rides at 2pm and last rides stopping around 4:30 pm.
+Opening Hours: It’s open to the public on the first Sunday and the third Saturday of each month, from 2-4pm.
+Gates open at 1:30pm, with first rides at 2pm and last rides stopping around 4:00 pm.
 The park closes at 5:00pm.
+Bookings online essential.